AaltoSciComp/scicomp-docs/rse/procedures/implementation.rst

 Principle: When working for a research project, the RSEs record those working hours in Halli to that project.
 The corresponding portion of the salary is then automatically charged to the project.
-Remaining hours are recorded to the Dean's unit (??? project?) and/or the guaranteeing departments; details about this will be agreed later.
+Remaining hours are recorded to the Dean's unit RSE project, and once a year we split these costs and send them to each department.
+[Updated 2020-11-05]

 (details to be filled in by Finance)